Continuous Wigner-Mott transition at $\nu=1/5$

-In this letter, we study the transition(s) between a WM insulator and a FL metal at a fixed filling $\nu=1/5$ for spinful electrons on the triangular lattice using infinite matrix product state (MPS) techniques \cite{RMP_MPS,SCHOLLWOCKreview}.
-In the strong-coupling regime, superexchange leads to a spin-singlet WM insulating ground state with finite spin and charge gaps, $\Delta_s,~\Delta_c$, respectively; see Fig.~\ref{fig:introFig}.
-Starting with the fully-gapped WM insulator, which can be efficiently represented using MPS, we address the quantum fluctuation-induced melting of the WM insulator with increasing single-electron bandwidth.
+In this letter, we study the transition(s) between a {WM} insulator and a FL metal at a fixed filling $\nu=1/5$ for spinful electrons on the triangular lattice using infinite matrix product state (MPS) techniques \cite{RMP_MPS,SCHOLLWOCKreview}.
+In the strong-coupling regime, superexchange leads to a spin-singlet Mott-insulating ground state with finite spin and charge gaps, $\Delta_s,~\Delta_c$, respectively; see Fig.~\ref{fig:introFig}.
+Starting with the fully-gapped Mott insulator, which can be efficiently represented using MPS, we address the quantum fluctuation-induced melting with increasing single-electron bandwidth.
 In particular, are there intermediate gapless phases distinct from a symmetry-preserving FL metal (Fig.~\ref{fig:introFig}a), or is there a direct transition to the FL across which $\Delta_s,~\Delta_c$ vanish simultaneously (Fig.~\ref{fig:introFig}b)?
-With increasing quantum fluctuations, the spin-singlets in the WM insulator could also transition into delocalized, but strongly fluctuating, Cooper-pairs.
-The resulting Luther-Emery liquid \cite{luther1974,SKreview} would then host a gap to single-electron excitations, but not to the spin-singlet Cooper pairs.